vuejs/docs/src/ru/guide/mixins.md

 })
 ```

+## Precautions

 In Vue 2, mixins were the primary tool to abstract parts of component logic into reusable chunks.
 However, they have a few issues:

 - Mixins are conflict-prone: Since properties from each feature are merged into the same component, you still have to know about every other feature to avoid property name conflicts and for debugging.

 - Reusability is limited: we cannot pass any parameters to the mixin to change its logic which reduces their flexibility in terms of abstracting logic

-To address these issues, we added a new way to organize code by logical concerns: the [Composition API](composition-api-introduction.md).
+To address these issues, we added a new way to organize code by logical concerns: the [Composition API](composition-api-introduction.html).